Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Replace the drain plug and top up with your fresh compressor oil

 Like a reciprocating engine, an air compressor uses a moving piston inside a cylinder to draw in air and then compress it.
-Instead of igniting the air with fuel and spark, the compressed air is sent into your air tank, where it’s held at high pressure.
+Instead of igniting the air with fuel and spark, the compressed air system sends the air into your air tank, where it’s held at high pressure.

 The best way to solve the problem is with lubricating oil.
 This is precisely like having oil in your car, and for the same reason.
 It reduces heat and friction.
 When heat is built up, the oil wicks away from the pump case and the cylinder.